Reefwing-Software/Reefwing-Timer/README.md

 ```
 Safe Discharge Time (s) = (1.87 × 3600) / (25 × 2.2) = 6732 / 55 = 122.4 s
 ```
-Most drones/rovers/etc. are not going to be designed to run at 100% of the battery discharge capacity and so the discharge time is likely to be significantly longer than even the maximum safe discharge time.
+Most systems are not going to be designed to run at 100% of the battery discharge capacity and so the discharge time is likely to be significantly longer than even the maximum safe discharge time.

 The discharge curve is fairly linear within the safe operating range of the battery.
 Even ignoring the effects of temperature our monitored voltage will fluctuate with use.
 For example, when you use full throttle, the motors will draw a lot of current and the battery voltage will decrease or "sag" temporarily, this could trigger a false low voltage alarm.
 When you decrease throttle, the voltage level will recover.
 Thus our battery monitoring needs to include some sort of hysteresis.